jiasong18/Ant-Media-Server-Wiki/DB-Based-Clustering-(available-for-v1.5.1-and-later)-and-Autoscaling.md

 To run Ant Media Server in DB Based Clustering please follow these steps.
 * Install MongoDB into a server.
 You can look [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).
 * Set `bind_ip` value as `0.0.0.0` in `/etc/mongod.conf` file to let all connections to the MongoDB.
+* Restart Mongodb(sudo service mongod restart) and make sure that you can connect to the MongoDB with something like  `mongo`
 * Install Ant Media Server one or more server.
 You can look [here](https://github.com/ant-media/Ant-Media-Server/wiki/Getting-Started).
 * Download the `change_server_mode.sh` shell script.
 ```